1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Unlike maps, a globe preserves shape, area, and distance.

-81. The angular distance between two meridians is called:
+81. The angular distance between two meridians is called_____________.

 A) Latitude